caosong/minimal_scene/README.md

 [reduce memory]: whether try to reduce memory usage, 0 for not to, which is faster.

-[ip weight]: The "p" in the paper used as the constant probability of an visibility event.
+[ip weight]: The 'p' in the paper used as the constant probability of an visibility event.
 (0.6 used in the paper)

 [threshold as prob]: Minimum probability for "covering" an image. (p_{min} in the paper)